xcp-ng/xcp-ng-org/docs/guests.md

 ![](../assets/img/screenshots/VM_Tiano_2.png)

--In the OVMF settings Change Preferred to the resolution you want.
+- In the OVMF settings, select *Change Preferred* then the resolution you want.

 ![](../assets/img/screenshots/VM_Tiano_3.png)
 - Press F10 and save the changes.